KevinIsMyName/HyperionCSV/README.md

+# HyperionCSV

+Parses Hyperion files from Excel to CSVs for Echo

 ### **Quick Start:**
 1. Install just about any version of Python 3.
 And pip19+, but it usually comes with it.
 2. Run the appropriate setup script.